formateli/trytond_formateli_account_ifrs/README.rst

 IFRS Account
 ############

-Implementation of the International Financial Reporting Standards (IFRS) accounting for Triton
+Implementation of the International Financial Reporting Standards (IFRS) accounting for Tryton.

 License
 -------